wcDogg/python/csv-json-markdown/README.md

-# Python CSV and JSON Utilities
+# Python CSV, JSON, and Markdown

 OS agnostic functions to convert CSV and JSON files to other formats using default modules - specifically, no Pandas.